yegor256/blog/_drafts/prefixes.md

 The only disadvantage of this approach is that newcomers may have no idea what the `Pt` prefix means.
 Indeed, it may take some time (a few minutes) to learn it.
-However, the advantage is bigger: once you learn all the prefixes that exist in the application (and there will be just a few of them, since the amount of entities in the domain is pretty limited), you can immediately understand which part of the type hierarchy the class belongs to (this one is from
+However, the advantage is greater: once you learn all the prefixes that exist in the application (and there will be just a few of them, since the amount of entities in the domain is pretty limited), you can immediately understand which part of the type hierarchy the class belongs to (this one is from